 The rubber roof material can be cut by sharp objects.
+Use caution when loading sharp articles on the roof.
 If you add accessories or new equipment on the roof, be sure the installer is qualified to work on the rubber roof material.
 This is required under the terms of the warranty.